solar2d/com.solar2d-plugin.google.iap.billing.v2/docs/google-iap-billing-v2/init.markdown

 	store.init( listener )

 ##### listener ~^(required)^~
-_[Listener][api.type.Listener]._ The listener that will handle [storeTransaction][plugin.google-iap-billing.event.storeTransaction] events.
-Note that this listener will also handle the [init][plugin.google-iap-billing.event.init] event as outlined above.
+_[Listener][api.type.Listener]._ The listener that will handle [storeTransaction][plugin.google-iap-billing-v2.event.storeTransaction] events.
+Note that this listener will also handle the [init][plugin.google-iap-billing-v2.event.init] event as outlined above.

 ## Example